joshuakohn12/AutomaticHyperlinkKeywords/README.md

     "Aenean": "https://www.dictionary.com/browse/aenean"
 }

+Use keywords.xml file to quickly change specific keywords & URL for a quick copy and paste for python array.

 Run code

 Insert results in StackEdit at https://stackedit.io/ to insert links for a quick copy & paste.